Club Wyndham Dye Villas in Myrtle Beach, South Carolina, is truly one of my favorite vacation spots in the World.

-When you arrive at the resort and see the greens, and the setting here you understand even not being a huge golfer the draw to this location.
+When you arrive at the resort and see the greens, and the setting here you understand even not being a huge golfer draws you to this location.
 As far as a resort guest the resort itself invites you to a pampered level that is rare to find these days.

-The siting areas, and the bar seem like they were created as a movie background for an amazing film of some sort.
+The sitting areas and the bar seem like they were created as a movie background for an amazing film of some sort.
 So complete in every detail, and the carpeting looks very much like the finest hand-woven rugs in stately southern mansions throughout the south.

-After settling in to my villa, which was insanely large.
-Here all the villas are 3 bedroom and very large.
+After settling into my villa, which was insanely large.
+Here all the villas are 3 bedrooms and very large.
 I assume they chose that to make groups of golfing friends very comfortable in villas together.
 These villas would also be great for couples with their friends.

 The 3-bedroom villa was very large even as 3-bedrooms go.
 It was 1,760 sq ft of pure luxury and comfort.

-Nice, quiet and beautiful.
-Suite was very spacious and lovely.
-Walking distance to pool and main building.
+Nice, quiet, and beautiful.
+The suite was very spacious and lovely.
+Walking distance to the pool and the main building.

 we liked everything about it… will definitely do it again